 2G Engineering warrants that its product(s) shall be made in accordance with Buyer's specifications which have been accepted in writing by 2G Engineering and shall be free from defects in material and workmanship for 1 year after purchase.
 This warranty is provided to the original purchaser and in the case of original equipment manufacturers, to their original customer, and may not be transferred to any other person or entity.
-In no event shall 2G Engineering be liable or have any responsibility under such warranty if the products have been improperly stored, installed, used, or maintained, or if Buyer has permitted any modifications, adjustments, and/or repairs to such product(s) without 2G Engineering's prior written consent.
-The warranty is only valid if purchaser has paid all amounts due to 2G Engineering for the product and 2G Engineering has received written notice of the claim within 1 Year after purchase of the product.
+In no event shall 2G Engineering be liable or have any responsibility under such warranty if the products have been improperly stored, installed, used, or maintained, or if Buyer has permitted any modifications, adjustments, and/or repairs to such product(s) without 2G Engineering for the product and 2G Engineering has received written notice of the claim within 1 Year after purchase of the product.